Bencao Gangmu

 Li compiled his entries not only from hundreds of earlier works in the bencao medical tradition, but from literary and historical texts.
-He reasoned that a poem might have better value that a medical work and that a tale of the strange could illustrate a drug's effects.
+He reasoned that a poem might have better value than a medical work and that a tale of the strange could illustrate a drug's effects.
+The Ming dynasty emperors did not pay too much attention to his work, and it was ignored.

+Li's work contained errors and mistakes due to his limited scientific knowledge at the time.
+For example, Li claimed that all otters were male and that quicksilver (mercury) was not toxic.

 Name

 The title, translated as "Materia Medica, Arranged according to Drug Descriptions and Technical Aspects", uses two Chinese compound words.
-Bencao (Ban-chao; "roots and herbs; based on herbs, pharmacopeia, materia medica") combines ben (本 'origin, basis') and cao (草 'grass, plant, herb').
+Bencao (Pen-ts'ao; "roots and herbs; based on herbs, pharmacopeia, materia medica") combines ben (本 'origin, basis') and cao (草 'grass, plant, herb').
 Gangmu (Kang-mu; 'detailed outline; table of contents') combines gang (kang; 綱 'main rope, hawser; main threads, essential principles') and mu (目 'eye, look; category, division').

 The characters 綱 and 目 were later used as 'class' and 'order', respectively, in biological classification.